microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ### Accessing assignments

-To see how students can access the dev container from GitHub and begin programming with ease, check out our quick 5 minute video ***link to video.***
+To see how students can access the dev container from GitHub and begin programming with ease, check out our quick 5-minute video ***link to video.***

 ## Feedback & further resources